mohanjeetsingh/mBlox/spec.md

     - Use `post.authorImage` (from `entry.author[0].gd$image.src`).
 If the URL contains `blogblog.com`, it's considered a default avatar, and the script falls back to the `noImg` placeholder.
 - **Image URL Processing**:
     The script uses a multi-step process to generate and load the most optimal image for the context.
     1.  **Standard URL (`imageURL`)**: This is the default, lightweight URL, typically sourced from `post.thumbnailUrl` or a parsed image from the content.
-It's assigned to the `data-img-src` attribute for standard blocks to ensure a fast initial load.
+It's assigned to the `data-featuredImgSrc` attribute for standard blocks to ensure a fast initial load.
     2.  **High-Resolution URL (`highResImageURL`)**: This is a full-quality version of the URL.
         - **For YouTube videos**: It replaces the thumbnail filename (e.g., `hqdefault.jpg`) with `maxresdefault.jpg`.
         - **For Blogger images**: It replaces size specifiers (e.g., `/s72-c`) with `/s1600`.
-        - This URL is assigned to `data-bg-src` for fixed-background images and to `data-img-high` for Showcase thumbnails to ensure a crisp display when they become the main feature.
+        - This URL is assigned to `data-img-high` for fixed-background images and Showcase thumbnails to ensure a crisp display when they become the main feature.
     3.  **Runtime Sizing (`_loadOptimalImages`)**: An `IntersectionObserver` lazy-loads images.
 When an image enters the viewport, it calculates the required dimension based on the container size and device pixel ratio.
 If the URL is a resizable Blogger URL (containing `/s1600`), it requests a dynamically-sized version (e.g., `/s500`).
 Otherwise, it loads the high-resolution URL directly.

 ### 1.7.
 Image Blur (`config.blurImage`)